-2.1 RTU32N - The compact Brodersen RTU, PLC and Industrial Controller
+2.1 RTU32M - The modular Brodersen RTU, PLC and Industrial Controller

-The Brodersen RTU32N series is based on a 32-bit i.Mx6 ARM platform, providing a small footprint RTU and PLC with leading edge functionality.
+The Brodersen RTU32M series is based on a 32-bit i.Mx6 ARM Cortex-A7 for CPU Rev A,B,C and 64-bit NXP i.MX8Plus 1.8 GHz, for Rev D providing a small footprint modular RTU and PLC with leading edge functionality.

 As well as being a versatile RTU and PLC with flexible I/O designed to perform embedded data processing, control, data logging and monitoring, it is also a networking communicator for collecting, managing and communicating data via protocols on different physical interfaces upwards and downwards in an industrial environment.

-Typical applications for the RTU32N are:
+Typical applications for the RTU32M are:

-- Control and monitoring of water and waste water pump stations - Substation automation applications - Railway level crossing monitoring - Communication Gateway applications between SCADA protocols including Modbus, DNP3 and IEC60870.
+- Control and monitoring of water and wastewater pump stations - Substation automation applications - Railway level crossing monitoring - Communication Gateway applications between SCADA protocols including Modbus, DNP3 and IEC60870.

-The RTU32N hardware platform includes a 200-900MHz CPU with 128-256MB RAM and integrated 128MB NAND Flash.
-In addition, an optional removable microSD Flash card (default is 4GB, supports up to 64GB), provides an easy to use portable access/upgrade option.
+The RTU32M hardware platform includes a 200-900MHz CPU with 128-256MB RAM and integrated 128MB NAND Flash.
+In addition, an optional removable microSD Flash card (default is 4GB, supports up to 64GB), provides an easy-to-use portable access/upgrade option.
 The integrated Flash stores the main RTU32 firmware including embedded Linux OS and your PLC runtime application.
 Standard drivers like the Modbus Protocol Suite, IEC60870 or DNP3 are stored in the integrated NAND Flash.
 The removable microSD card can be used for storing backup files and data logging files, or as the 'boot source'.
 When the SD card is used as the boot source, all firmware and applications are then stored on the SD card, allowing for easy 'swap and go' (simply move the SD card to another CPU module if required).

-2.2 WebServer configuration and PLC programming in all IEC61131 languages
+2.2 Webserver configuration and PLC programming in all IEC61131 languages

-The RTU32N, like the other RTU32 Series of RTUs is configured via the integrated WebServer.
+The RTU32M, like the other RTU32 Series of RTUs is configured via the integrated Webserver.
 Settings like LAN port addressing, time functions and 3g/4g modem credentials are handled in webpages.
 Online monitoring of connected physical I/O and display of graphical overviews is possible via webpages.

-Programming of logic functions and configuration of communications drivers is managed using the Brodersen WorkSuite software.
-WorkSuite is a powerful tool that is used for configuration and programming of all RTU32 Series products.
-Applications developed and running in the RTU32N will easily run on other RTU32 Series products.
-The WorkSuite software package will run in demo mode without any license (with some runtime restrictions).
+Programming of logic functions and configuration of communications drivers is managed using the Brodersen WorkSuite® software.
+WorkSuite® is a powerful tool that is used for configuration and programming of all RTU32 Series products.
+Applications developed and running in the RTU32M will easily run in other RTU32 Series products.
+The WorkSuite® software package will run in demo mode without any license (with some runtime restrictions).